-An Erasmus Mundus Joint Master Degree (EMJMD) is a high-level integrated international study programme of 60, 90 or 120 ECTS credits, delivered by an international consortium of HEIs from different countries and - where relevant - other educational and/or non-educational partners with specific expertise and interest in the study areas/professional domains covered by the joint programme.
-Their specificity lies in their high integration/"jointness" and the excellent academic content and methodology they offer.
+An EMJMD is a high-level integrated international study programme of 60, 90 or 120 ECTS credits, delivered by an international consortium of HEIs from different countries and, where relevant, other educational and/or non-educational partners with specific expertise and interest in the study areas/professional domains covered by the joint programme.
+Their specificity lies in the high degree of jointness/integration and the excellent academic content and methodology they offer.
 There is no limitation in terms of discipline.
-The list of joint programmes funded under the previous programme can be found on the Executive Agency website.
+The list of joint programmes funded under the Erasmus+ programme can be found on the Executive Agency website.

-All participating HEIs established in a Programme Country must be Master degree-awarding institutions and the corresponding Master certificate - covering the entire study programme of the EMJMD - must be fully recognised by the competent national authorities in the countries where these HEIs are established.
-The successful completion of the joint Master programme must lead to the award of either a joint degree (i.e. one single diploma issued on behalf of at least two higher education institutions from different Programme Countries and fully recognised in these countries) or multiple degrees (i.e. at least two diplomas issued by two higher education institutions from different Programme Countries and fully recognised in these countries).
+All participating HEIs established in a Programme Country must be Master degree-awarding institutions and the corresponding EMJMD Master degree(s) - covering the entire study programme of the EMJMD, must be duly accredited (where applicable by the competent national authorities) in the countries where these HEIs are established.
+The successful completion of the joint EMJMD Master programme must lead to the award of either a joint degree (i.e. one single diploma issued on behalf of at least two HEIs from different Programme Countries and dully accredited in these countries) or multiple degrees (i.e. at least two diplomas issued by two higher education institutions from different Programme Countries duly accredited in these countries).
 If national legislation allows, joint degrees are encouraged, as they represent a full integration of the learning and teaching process.
-Besides the degree awarding HEIs from Programme Countries, other partner HEIs from Partner Countries can be involved in the award of joint or multiple degrees.
+Besides the degree-awarding HEIs from Programme Countries, other partner HEIs from Partner Countries can be involved in the award of joint or multiple degrees.